aptise/peter_sslers/README.md

 ## Management

 * Everything is in the RDBMS and de-duped.
-* chains are built on-the-fly.
+* certificate chains are built on-the-fly.
 * a growing API powers most functionality
 * public and admin routes can be isolated in the app & firewall, so you can just turn this on/off as needed
-* you can easily see when Certificates and/or domains expire and need to be renewed
+* you can easily see when Certificates and/or Domains expire and need to be renewed
 * if SQLite is your backend, you can just run this for signing and deployment; then handle everything else offline.
 * "Admin" and "Public" functions are isolated from each other.
 By changing the config, you can run a public-only "validation" interface or enable the admin tools that broadcast certificate information.
-* the Pyramid server can query `Nginx` locations to clear out the shared cache
+* the `Pyramid` server can query `Nginx` locations to clear out the shared cache

 # Installation